Associate Professor, Physics, Applied Physics & Astronomy

 - Ultrafast Laser Applications

-- Alan F. Ney Boss, A. C. da Cunha Migliano, Ingrid Wilke Copper Cobalt Magnetic Ceramic Materials Characterization at Terahertz Frequencies Journal of Aerospace Technology and Management (2017) in print
+- Alan F. Ney Boss, A. C. da Cunha Migliano, Ingrid Wilke, Copper Cobalt Magnetic Ceramic Materials Characterization at Terahertz Frequencies, Journal of Aerospace Technology and Management vol. 9, no.2, 241 (2017).

 - Ingrid Wilke, V. Ramanathan, J. LaChance, A. Tamalonis, M. Aldersley, P. C. Joshi, J. Ferris, Characterization of the terahertz frequency optical constants of montmorillonite, Applied Clay Science, 87, 61-65, (2014).